imlauera/WizFlash/README.md

 ```

 *If you had any kind of issues running this, please let me know, I'm very active here and I'll make sure to read your message.*
-*If have any kind of advice, feel free to let me know.*
+*Also if have any kind of advice, feel free to let me know.*